rvtr/TDT/README.md

-# Title Manager for NAND
+# Universal Title Manager
-A basic title manager for DSi NAND, modified from JeffRuLz's Title Manager for HiyaCFW.
+A basic title manager for DSi supporting both hiyaCFW and SysNAND, modified from JeffRuLz's Title Manager for HiyaCFW.

 ## WARNING
-This modifies your internal system NAND!
+This can modify your internal system NAND!
 There is *always* a risk of **bricking**, albeit small, when you modify NAND.
 Please proceed with caution.

 This has *barely* been tested and should be used with *extreme caution*.
 Please always use with Unlaunch installed, homebrew installed to the DSi Menu won't work without it and I'm not even sure if DSiWare installed by this will.

 ## Features
-- Install DSiWare and homebrew onto your SysNAND home menu.
+- Install DSiWare and homebrew onto your hiyaCFW SDNAND and SysNAND DSi Menus.

 - Delete system titles and others hidden from Data Management.